Wateir/FzP/README.md

 `notcurses`
 `pacman` on the future for the lib ALPM

-If i forgot one, please open a issue.
+If I forgot one, please open an issue.
 * The tool assume you have a propre Arch Linux installation (so with `base`)*

 ## Usage